January 5 – January 10, 2026

 |---|---|---|---|---|

-Elvis Hsiao in Why you can’t fix your iPhone, and how the entire tech industry learned to profit from it argued that tool evolution often serves corporate profit motives rather than user needs.
+Elvis Hsiao in Why you can’t fix your iPhone, and how the entire tech industry learned to profit from it argued that industry profit motives often prioritize lock-in over genuine user empowerment or repairability.

 Primary Signals from Industry